gellner/knative-servicemesh-vault/README.md

 Knative functions are a development method and CLI tool that allows container images to be easily built in various programming languages for microservices with the intention to run them on Knative (Serving and Eventing).

+By default, Knative Functions support the following languages and frameworks (but additional languages can be added using language packs):
+- Node.js
+- Python
+- Go
+- Quarkus
+- Rust
+- Spring Boot
+- TypeScript

+Detailed documentation (including development guides for Go, Quarkus, Node.js, TypeScript and Python) can be found in the ["Functions" section of the Red Hat OpenShift Serverless docs](https://docs.redhat.com/en/documentation/red_hat_openshift_serverless/1.36/html-single/functions/index).

-Configure registry to hold the container images and log in with a user that has push permissions:
+Configure the path to an existing registry to hold the container images and log in with a user that has push permissions:
 ```bash
 export FUNC_REGISTRY=registry.example.com/username
 podman login $FUNC_REGISTRY
 ```

-Create an example Python function in the current directory:
+Create an example Python function - it will create a new function directory in the current directory:
 ```bash
 kn func create -l python -t http pytest
 # This is a python example/template that responds to http requests.